watchuwan/tiktok-comment-scraper/README.md

 A Python-based tool that scrapes and analyzes comments from TikTok videos.
 This tool allows you to fetch comments, save them in multiple formats, and perform basic analysis on the comment data.

+for scrapes in Twitter or X can access in here [Helmi Satria Tweet Harvest](https://helmisatria.com/blog/crawl-data-twitter-menggunakan-tweet-harvest/)

 ## Features

 - Scrape comments from any TikTok video using its video ID